 The mediation process is confidential.
 Confidential information provided to the mediator by parties during the mediation process cannot be divulged by the mediator.
 Moreover, the parties settlement discussions cannot be used as evidence in any future court proceeding.

-Mediations are typically scheduled weekdays starting at 9:00 am or 1:00 pm, although other times can be arranged if necessary.
-The SMU Conflict Resolution Center office is open Monday through Friday between 9: 00 a.m. and 5:00 p.m.
+Mediations are typically scheduled starting at 9:30 am or 1:00 pm, although other times can be arranged if necessary.
+The SMU Conflict Resolution Center office is open Mondays, Wednesdays, and Thursdays from 9:30 a.m. to 5:00 p.m.

-If you would like to speak with someone regarding the process, or to schedule a mediation, please call the Center's coordinator, Dana Vaden,
+If you would like to speak with someone regarding the process, or to schedule a mediation, please call the Center's coordinator, Angela Mitakidis,

 contact us by email at Resolution@smu.edu